-It is known that there exits various similarties between CFP and CXP optical transceiver.
-For example, both of them are hot pluggable, available for 40Gb/s and 100Gb/s as well as support transmitting and recieving function, etc. On the surface, it seems that there is no differences between CFP and CXP optical transceiver.
-However, is that true?
-Well, Gigalight(gigalight.com) will reveal the answers for you in this article.
+It is known that there exist various similarities between CFP and CXP optical transceiver.
+For example, both of them are hot-pluggable, available for 40Gb/s and 100Gb/s as well as support transmitting and receiving function, etc. On the surface, it seems that there are no differences between CFP and CXP optical transceiver.

 What Is CFP Optical Transceiver?